KandarianDemon/Introduction_to_Programming/README.md

 #### 2. Functions

-5. [Functions](./Functions/functions.md): Where you will give parts of your code a name to execute from everywhere in your code.
+7. [Functions](./Functions/functions.md): Where you will give parts of your code a name to execute from everywhere in your code.
+8. Maybe Nullability here?
-6. Android Button setzt Variable plus text input field (for the fun of it)
+9. Android Button setzt Variable plus text input field (for the fun of it)

 #### 3. Loops
-7. [if Statements (and Booleans)](./ControlStatements/ifstatements.md): Where you will learn how to test for conditions and then conditionally execute code.
+10. [if Statements (and Booleans)](./ControlStatements/ifstatements.md): Where you will learn how to test for conditions and then conditionally execute code.
-8. [while](./ControlStatements/while.md): Where you will find a first way to run the same code multiple time.
+11. [while](./ControlStatements/while.md): Where you will find a first way to run the same code multiple time.
-9. [for and ranges](./ControlStatements/for.md): Where you will execute a code block for a given number of times.
+12. [for and ranges](./ControlStatements/for.md): Where you will execute a code block for a given number of times.
-10. when: after introduction of ranges
+13. when: after introduction of ranges
-11. Android: (i) Count how many times you pressed a button (ii) generate random number and display it
+14. Android: (i) Count how many times you pressed a button (ii) generate random number and display it

 #### 4. Collections
-11. Exceptions (for capture {} and to know what they are)
+15. Exceptions (for capture {} and to know what they are)
-12. [Lists](./Collections/lists.md): Where you will work with a container that can hold multiple things
+16. [Lists](./Collections/lists.md): Where you will work with a container that can hold multiple things
-13. Sets
+17. [Sets](./Collections/sets.md): Where you will generate Containers which contain just unique elements.
-14. Maps
+18. Maps
-15. Android: Generate a list of the random values and display this growing list in a text field.
+19. Android: Generate a list of the random values and display this growing list in a text field.

 #### 5. Classes

-Android generate a dice class.
+Android generate a dice class (+ Test?).

 #### 6. MVVM